-- It requires strong management leadership, while at the same time creating a role for every individual in the organization.
+- It requires strong management leadership, while at the same time creating a role for every individual in the organisation.

 Is Six Sigma right for your business?

-While many other organizations such as Sony, Nokia, American Express, Xerox, Boeing, Kodak, Sun Microsystems and many other blue chip companies have followed suit in adopting Six Sigma, the truth is, any company — whether you have a large manufacturing corporation, or a small business specializing in customer service.
+While many other organisations such as Sony, Nokia, American Express, Xerox, Boeing, Kodak, Sun Micro-systems and many other blue chip companies have followed suit in adopting Six Sigma, the truth is, any company — whether you have a large manufacturing corporation, or a small business specialising in customer service.